-We talk a lot about how GuideCX® can help you improve the client implementation and onboarding experience through transparency, project visibility, and automated communication that keeps everyone in the loop.
+We talk a lot about how GUIDEcx can help you improve the client onboarding and implementation experience through transparency, project visibility, and automated communication that keeps everyone in the loop.

-What are the best practices that will help me get the most out of GuideCX?
+What are the best client onboarding practices out there?

-It’s a fair question, so we’ve rounded up examples of client onboarding best practices just for you.
-Keep reading to learn more about five things every successful client implementation and onboarding project should include—and how GuideCX can help you be the best at all of them.
+It’s a fair question, so we’ve just rounded up examples of client onboarding best practices for you.
+Keep reading to learn more about five things every successful client implementation and onboarding project should include.

-1. Set the Right Tone and Manage Expectations
+1. Set the Right Tone and Manage Client Onboarding Expectations

 The welcome email is the first communication new customers will get from you, and it’s the perfect place to set the tone for the onboarding experience.
 It’s a simple but impactful step, and we make it as easy as possible to get it done right.

-GuideCX can automatically send a welcome email to new customers as soon as you create their project.
+Send a welcome email to new customers when you create their projects.
 You can personalize the welcome email as much as you’d like.
 For example, try adding a line or two that lets customers know you’ll be using a great tool to keep them updated about where the project stands and what they need to do.

-To set the right tone and manage expectations for the project make sure your welcome email also includes:
+To set the right tone and manage expectations for the project, make sure your welcome email also includes the following:

 - A brief description of the project